Correctness Forensics for Batch Speculative Decoding: Diagnosing the Ragged Tensor Problem: Experiments

-Figure~\ref{fig:yesbut} shows that \oursx outperforms \oursb in absolute throughput by combining speculative and batching gains, yet \oursb exhibits negative scaling beyond BS=8.
-To test whether batch speculative decoding can retain GPU-parallelism benefits despite raggedness, Figure~\ref{fig:scaling_analysis}(a) normalizes each method’s throughput to its BS=1 baseline, isolating batch-level scaling from per-sequence speculation and enabling comparison to \emph{No-Ragged-Scaling} (standard batched decoding without speculation).
-A notable effect emerges: \oursx initially surpasses even this upper bound because speculation converts memory-bound operations into compute-bound verification, improving GPU utilization when managed correctly.
+\paragraph{Batch scaling efficiency.} Figure~\ref{fig:yesbut} shows that \oursx outperforms \oursb in absolute throughput by combining speculative and batching gains, yet \oursb exhibits negative scaling beyond BS=8.
+To test whether batch speculative decoding can retain GPU-parallelism benefits despite raggedness, Figure~\ref{fig:scaling_analysis}(a) measures \emph{batch scaling efficiency}: each method's throughput at batch size $N$ divided by its own throughput at batch size 1.
+This normalization isolates how well each method scales with batch size, independent of absolute performance differences.
+The \emph{No-Ragged-Scaling} line represents actual measured autoregressive decoding throughput (without speculation), similarly normalized to its own BS=1 baseline; it is not a theoretical upper bound but rather a reference showing how standard batching scales when no ragged tensor synchronization is required.
+A notable effect emerges: \oursx initially exceeds this reference line.
+This occurs because each method is normalized independently, and speculation converts memory-bound token generation into compute-bound verification, which benefits more from GPU parallelism.
+Although \oursx may have lower absolute throughput than standard decoding at BS=1 due to draft model overhead, its relative scaling from BS=1 to BS=8 can surpass that of non-speculative decoding.
 However, at larger batch sizes, alignment overhead dominates and the advantage inverts, confirming that $c_{\text{overhead}}(B)$ eventually overwhelms parallelism gains.
+The key finding is that valid batch speculative decoding need not sacrifice batch scaling efficiency, given that prior methods either produce gibberish outputs or fail to scale.

 \paragraph{Alignment overhead growth.}